 As part of the Institution’s digital engineering strategic focus, the Panel promotes practical guidance for the industry and provides input into broader initiatives relating to Building Information Modelling (BIM).
 The Panel’s work involves the implementation of BIM and delivery of projects utilising BIM, publishing information for practitioners and tools to ensure best-practice and holisitic integration of the Institution’s technical focus areas such as safety and climate action.
 Topics may include:

 The constitution of the Panel aims to reflect the diversity of the Institutions membership and to provide different perspectives.

-We invite expressions of interest in panel membership each September, contacting all members except Student Members.
+We invite expressions of interest in Panel membership each September, contacting all members except Student Members.

 Contact the panel if you have questions about their work.

-Explore our range of online traning, recorded lectures and up and coming events.
+Explore our range of online training, recorded lectures and up and coming events.

 A presentation covering aspects of LoD/ LoI and LoX.